jasonatoledo/JEERS_Final_Project/README.md

 ## Machine Learning Model

-- Description of preliminary data preprocessing
+- Description of preliminary data preprocessing (Enrique)

+For the preliminary data preprocessing, excel was used as an overview of the dataset.
+Features with high null values were acknowledged and

 - Description of preliminary feature engineering and preliminary feature selection, including their decision-making process (JASON)